Russia's InterRao to buy Turkish power plant

-ISTANBUL State-controlled Russian energy group InterRao (IRAO.MM) expects to complete the purchase of a power station in Turkey this year, the company said on Monday during a visit to Ankara by President Vladimir Putin.
+ISTANBUL Dec 3 State-controlled Russian energy group InterRao expects to complete the purchase of a power station in Turkey this year, the company said on Monday during a visit to Ankara by President Vladimir Putin.

 InterRao is looking to buy the Turkish subsidiary of U.S. company AEI that owns 90 percent of the 478-megawatt Trakya power plant, located 100 km from Istanbul.
 Houston-based AEI is in the process of winding up its operations.